Image 1 of 4

 If you’re looking to make big power AWD in a medium to heavy weight car (—or more likely—truck) without breaking the bank, the new venture (later new process) 149 t-case is your box!
 After a few customers looking to go AWD pestered me into doing the research, I’ve found these beasts!

-My upgrades to this unit include a billet 32spline input shaft from suncoast diesel, oversize Borg Warner gears and chain from duramax spec np261xhd 1/2” wider than the factory 149 chain.
-I also update the output shaft bearing retainer and add a pump-rub prevention plate, eliminating the most common faulure mode (case wear-through and complete lube oil loss)
+My upgrades to this unit include a billet 32spline input shaft from AMP drivetrain, oversize Borg Warner gears and chain from duramax spec np261xhd 1/2” wider than the factory 149 chain.
+I also update the output shaft bearing retainer and add a pump-rub prevention plate, eliminating the most common failure mode (case wear-through and complete lube oil loss)

 I round out the unit with top shelf name brand roller and needle bearings.